-Use CORS to restrict access from other domains (if applicable).
+Use CORS to restrict access from other domains for applicable resources

+Different resources can have different uses, as some resources are publicly available whereas others are restricted to several domains.
 Modern web browsers use Cross-Origin Resource Sharing (CORS) to minimize the risk associated with cross-site HTTP-requests.

 By default browsers only allow 'same origin' access to resources.
 This means that responses on requests to another [scheme]://[hostname]:[port] than the 'Origin' request header of the initial request will not be processed by the browser.
 To enable cross-site requests APIs can return a 'Access-Control-Allow-Origin' response header.

 An allowlist SHOULD be used to determine the validity of different cross-site requests.
-To do this check the 'Origin' header of the incoming request and check if the domain in this header is on the allowlist.
+To do this, check the 'Origin' header of the incoming request and check if the domain in this header is on the allowlist.
 If this is the case, set the incoming 'Origin' header in the 'Access-Control-Allow-Origin' response header.

 Using a wildcard in the 'Access-Control-Allow-Origin' response header is NOT RECOMMENDED, because it disables CORS-security measures.
-Only for an open API which has to be accessed by numerous other websites this is appropriate.